phenoscape/KB-DataFest-2017/workshop-description.md

 emerge.
 To foster broader adoption, reuse, and interoperability of the data in the KB, as well as the machine reasoning capabilities it implements, Phenoscape is holding a KB Data and Interoperability Codefest.
-The event will take place Nov 7-10, 2017, at Duke University in Durham, North Carolina, and aims to bring together a diverse group of data scientists, developers, and others interested in trait-oriented data sets, tools and resources.
+The event will take place Dec 11-14, 2017, at Duke University in Durham, North Carolina, and aims to bring together a diverse group of data scientists, developers, and others interested in trait-oriented data sets, tools and resources.